 10. Rotate buttons to instantly pivot images and sections of your presentation

 We hope you have found these tips helpful.
 Be sure to let us know which time-saving buttons you personally find useful, and comment on the buttons we have suggested.

 Can you give me the trends of our sales in volume and value over the last 9 years?

 Well, you can either hand out your rough table of figures or create a powerful slide that will make your data much easier to read and your decision-making much clearer.
 Read more

-Eloquens is the world's first marketplace to share top-tier tools and methodologies for business professionals.
-Don't Reinvent The Wheel!
+Eloquens is the world’s first marketplace to share top-tier best-practices for professionals.
+Don’t Reinvent The Wheel!